 1. Outdoor Observations

 Take the class outside to identify where hummingbirds might be able to find nectar, insects, spiders, and tree sap.
-Encourage students to draw and write about the places they find in a field notebook.
+Encourage students to use a field notebook to draw and write about the places they find.

 2. Food Energy Research

-Challenge students to learn more about food energy by posing intriquing questions: How do the foods we eat become energy?
+Challenge students to use a variety of resources to learn more about food energy by posing intriquing questions: How do the foods we eat become energy?
 Why is eating high-energy foods important?
 What food choices give you the energy you need each day?
 What kinds of food are high energy fuels?
 What food choices are "fizzle fuels"--foods that are a quick source of energy but that spurt of energy fizzles quickly?
-How much food do humans need to keep our engines running 24 hours a day, seven days a week, 365 days a year?

 As hummingbirds spread throughout their breeding range, continue to predict when and where they will travel.